BennyVibes/portfolio/README.md

 Players navigate the bird through obstacles symbolizing pollution, encouraging reflection on the importance of reducing waste and protecting the environment.

 I coded the bird's movement, collision detection, and game over logic using C#.
-The BirdScript.cs file in the Assets folder controls these behaviors.
+The BirdScript.cs and more can be found in the Assets folder.
 ## Screenshots

 ![Gameplay](./gameplay.png)